 Landlords should be aware of two specific financial restrictions that apply alongside the new pet rules.

 No extra pet fees.
-A landlord cannot charge a tenant specific fees related to keeping a pet unless they fall within the list of permitted payments under the Tenant Fees Act 2019.
-Any extra fee charged in connection with a pet after 1 May 2026 will constitute a banned fee, and a landlord who accepts such a payment could be subject to a financial penalty.
+A landlord cannot charge fees specifically for keeping a pet unless they fall within the permitted payments under the Tenant Fees Act 2019.
+A pet-related fee outside that list is a banned fee, and a landlord who accepts such a payment may face a financial penalty.

 No rent-bidding based on pets.
-From 1 May 2026, private landlords must advertise a specific asking rent for their property and must not encourage or accept any offers above that figure.
+Private landlords must advertise a specific asking rent and must not invite or accept offers above that figure.
 This applies equally where the reason for seeking a higher rent is that the tenant has a pet.
 A landlord who asks a prospective tenant to pay a higher rent because they own a pet commits an offence and may be subject to a financial penalty of up to £7,000.

 Assistance Animals vs Emotional Support Animals